pingcap/tidb-lightning/docs/en_US/02-Deployment.md

     status-port = 10080
     # Address of any one PD server from the cluster
     pd-addr = "172.16.31.4:2379"
-    # tidb-lightning imports TiDB as a library and will generate some logs itself.
+    # tidb-lightning imports TiDB as a library and generates some logs itself.
     # This setting controls the log level of the TiDB library.
     log-level = "error"
     # Sets TiDB session variable to speed up the Checksum and Analyze operations.